Studio cleanup

 For the last couple of months I have had my laptop in my quilt room, now when I look up this is what I see.
 When I’m quilting a big quilt I just close up my laptop and move it off of the table.

-The white shelves hold all batiks, books and my AccuQuilt dies and on the top is fusible batting and different interfacings.
+The white shelves hold all the batiks, books and my AccuQuilt dies and on the top is fusible batting and different interfacings.

 You can see that my cutting mat is deeper than the cabinet counter so Builder Bob cut a piece of wood the size of the mat.
 I use just a small ironing surface in here.
 You can see some thread on the wall.